christiannielsen98/DVML-P7/Code/Illustrations/KG_structure_diagram.md

 <a href="https://github.com/christiannielsen98/DVML-P7/blob/main/Code/Illustrations/KG_structure_diagram.jpg" rel="Hello">![Foo](https://raw.githubusercontent.com/christiannielsen98/DVML-P7/main/Code/Illustrations/KG_structure_diagram.jpg)</a>
 [Image: KG Structure Diagram]

-This is a KG Structure Diagram.
-The diagram is made in miro.com.
-The diagram shows the Classes their predicates and their relations.
-The diagram is made in the end of the project, and is result of final enriched knowledge graph.
+This is a diagram showcasing the strucutre of our final Yelp knowledge graph, enriched using the Wikidata knowledge graph, created using [miro](miro.com).

-The yellow and the orange boxes are from the Yelp data.
-The orange boxes are the objects that required blank nodes.
+The diagram shows the entities as headlines for the different boxes, with square headlines signifying IRIs and trapezoid headlines signifying blank nodes.
+The yellow and orange boxes are entities originating from the Yelp data while blue boxes are from Wikidata.
+(FIXME: HVORFOR FARVER?)

-The blue boxes are the richment from the External Knowledge Graph (EKG), which ended up being Wikidata.
+Inside each box is an overview of the different predicates for each entity.
+If a predicate exists connecting two different entities, the prediate is instead shown as an arrow between the concerning entities, annotated with the predicate IRI.